maclong9/dotfiles/readme.md

 ```

 > [!NOTE]
+> on macOS you must install [Xcode CLI Tools](https://stackoverflow.com/a/9329325) before running.
-> If you are running a Linux distribution other than Void, you will need
-> to alter the package manager in `setup/run.sh` and the system name in
+> If on a Linux Distribution other than void, please alter the package manager, package names and system name in their respective locations.
-> `setup/initialise.yml`.

 ## Todo